opscale-co/strict-rules/src/Rules/CLEAN/assumptions.md

 ### Laravel Actions in Services

 We adopt [Laravel Actions](https://github.com/lorisleiva/laravel-actions) inside the `Services/Actions` folder.
 Each Action represents a use case, encapsulating a single unit of business logic.
-These Actions can be reused across:
+Use cases commonly need to be called from diferrent layers, in most cases you need to create an element to wrap this call.
+We can simplify this using Laravel Actions and avoid creating wrappers, you actions can be used as:

 - Controllers
 - Commands